forbrace/arcade-game/README.md

 Usage
 ------------------------------------------------------------
-Use keyboard arrow keys ↑, →, ↓, ← to play the game.
+Use arrow keys ↑, →, ↓, ← to play the game.